Keerthanagowrisankar2003/Spese/README.md

 - The user will be entering the name,email id and the password at the time of login.
 This will be sent to the database .

-- If the email is already registerd alert message will be sent that only one account created by one email id (i.e. Account already exists).
+- If the email is already registerd alert message will be sent that only one account can be created by one email id (i.e. Account already exists).

-- Similarly for login .At the time of login the email id entered should be already present in the database and also the password should match with the entered password .
+- Similarly for login,At the time of login the email id entered should be already present in the database and also the password should match with the entered password .

-- If anyone of the creteria is not achieved the user will get the alert message as (invalid username or password).
+- If any one of the creteria is not achieved the user will get the alert message as (invalid username or password).